27 Epic Things to Do in Cabo San Lucas (and Beyond)

 Once the holiday getaway for a Mexican president’s son, it now spoils privileged guests with Mexican-inspired beachfront suites, a drop-dead gorgeous (virtually private) swimmable beach and a restaurant run by a Michelin-star chef.

 We also love The Cape, a Thompson Hotel.
-Think splendid views of Cabo’s 200-foot-high rock Arch and a hip contemporary vibe.
+Think splendid views of Cabo’s 200-foot-high rock arch and a hip contemporary vibe.
 It’s one of the coolest hotels in Cabo for adults.

 For an all-inclusive hotel (for families and couples), you can’t beat the luxurious Grand Velas Los Cabos.
 It blew us away with its stylish suites and foodie-worthy restaurants.